[UPDATED 31st March 2022]

-As we're entering the start of the spring season in Japan, cherry blossoms are already beginning to bloom in Tokyo, Nagoya, Shizuoka, Osaka and more.
-While our cherry blossom trip may be cancelled due to the COVID-19 outbreak, that doesn't mean we should stop dreaming about our next Japan vacay.
+It's spring season in Japan, and cherry blossoms are in full bloom in Tokyo, Fuji and more.
+While Japan has yet to open its borders fully, that doesn't mean we should stop dreaming about our next Japan vacay 😍

-Disclaimer: As of March 2020, all cherry blossom festivals in Japan are cancelled due to the COVID-19 outbreak.
+Disclaimer: Some cherry blossom festivals in Japan will be happening again, however they are subjected to change due to coronavirus.
 The featured images below were taken over the past years by the Japan National Tourism Organization (JNTO).

-The beautiful flower festivals in Japan are a sight to behold, and one of the most popular events is Fuji Shibazakura Festival.
+The beautiful flower festivals in Japan are a sight to behold, and this picture truly looks like it belong in a movie scene.
+Since you're there, why not check out the Fuji Shibazakura Festival?
 Held in mid-April until early June, you won't be seeing cherry blossom trees here.
-Instead, you'll be granted with a view of shibazakura, also known as pink moss, that flourishes across the fields.
-On a clear day, you can also capture this floral carpet
+Instead, you'll be granted a view of shibazakura, also known as pink moss, that flourishes across the fields.

 3. Chidorigafuchi, Tokyo prefecture

 The Chidorigafuchi Green Way, including the boat ride service, has reopened, however, it's subjected to change due to coronavirus.

 There's more to Tokyo than just authentic halal Japanese food

 , striking Instagrammable spots